happycodelucky/SwiftUIWindowBinder/README.md

 ## Playgrounds

-To run the [Playground](Playgrounds/WindowBinderPlayground.playground) examples you will need to open the package in Xcode and run any of the playgrounds under `Playgrounds`.
+To run the [SwiftIWindowBinder Playground](https://github.com/happycodelucky/SwiftUIWindowBindableView/tree/main/Playgrounds/WindowBinderPlayground.playground) examples you will need to open the package in Xcode and run any of the playgrounds under `Playgrounds`.

 Be sure to have the options '**Render Documentation**' and '**Build Active Schema**' enabled (they are by default) for the best representation, as the Playgrounds serve as working documentation.